Gear

 Warmoth Super Strat (N4 Inspired)

 This guitar was my attempt to combine a Washburn N4 with a Guthrie Govan Charvel.
 The body is solid alder with a light tung oil finish.
 The neck is unfinished paduak with an ebony fingerboard.
-It sports a non-fine tuner Floyd Rose with a large brass block and Gotoh locking tuners.
+It sports a non-fine tuner Floyd Rose with a large brass block and Anderson branded locking tuners.
 I did the electronics very similar to the N4: Bill Lawrence (Wilde Pickups) L500-XL & Duncan ’59 with a toggle switch on the lower horn.
 I added a tone pot, but I modified it to be “no-load” when maxed.
 Both pots are push/pull to set each pickup in series/parallel independently.
 It has stainless steel frets and despite the goal of being a shredder guitar, this is a really versatile instrument with a great tone.
+I often use this guitar for jazz.

 Fender Jeff Beck Stratocaster